Julia Misbehaves: Production

 Julia Misbehaves began with the working titles The Nutmeg Tree (the title of the 1937 novel by Margery Sharp upon which the film was based) and Speak to Me of Love.
 The screenplay was originally to have been written by James Hilton and would have starred Gracie Fields.
 Announced in April 1941, it was postponed later in the year because Fields was unavailable.

 In 1946, the project was revived, with Greer Garson in the lead role and with Everett Riskin as the producer, replacing Dore Schary, who had replaced Sidney Franklin.

 Box office

-The film earned $2,948,000 in the U.S. and Canada and $1,549,000 overseas, resulting in a profit of $298,000.
+The film earned $2,948,000 in the U.S. and Canada and $1,549,000 in other markets, resulting in a profit of $298,000.

 Critical reception

-A New York Times review commented that Garson was "out of her element" in the film, although a Variety reviewer said that she "...acquits herself like a lady out to prove she can be hoydenish when necessary.
+A New York Times review wrote that Garson was "out of her element" in the film,but a Variety reviewer said that she ".acquits herself like a lady out to prove she can be hoydenish when necessary.
 She proves it and audiences will like the new Garson."